-This application note describes the implementation of the sensor and sensorless Field-Oriented Control of a 3-phase PMSM on the NXP LPC55S69 with the FRDM-MC-LVPMSM NXP Freedom Development Platform.
+This application note describes the implementation of the sensor and sensorless Field-Oriented Control of a 3-phase PMSM on the NXP MIMXRT1xxx EVK board with the FRDM-MC-LVPMSM NXP Freedom Development Platform.
 The hardware-dependent part of the control software is described in Hardware setup.
-The motor-control application timing is described in LPC5500 series features and peripheral settings and the peripheral initialization is described in Motor-control peripheral initialization.
+The motor-control application timing is described in RT crossover processors features and peripheral settings and the peripheral initialization is described in Motor-control peripheral initialization.
 The motor user interface and remote control using FreeMASTER are as follows.
 The motor parameters identification theory and the identification algorithms are described in Identifying parameters of user motor.